UXSoc/uxsoc-apps-cms/src/pages/index.md

-          Whilst UX Consultancy, UX Design, and Engineering are the **staple income generating departments** of UXSoc, clientwork may also involve other departments.
-These client projects will serve as a practice ground for UXSoc AVPs and officers to hone their product management, research, design, and development skills in real-life projects.
+          Whilst UX Consultancy, UX Design, and Engineering are the **staple income generating departments** of UX Society, clientwork may also involve other departments.
+These client projects will serve as a practice ground for UX Society AVPs and officers to hone their product management, research, design, and development skills in real-life projects.

-          It is recommended that the VP for Consultancy must be ready to **pitch UXSoc’s various services to clients**, **quote the right prices**, **negotiate reasonably** with stakeholders, and to **ensure the project team is able to deliver** a top-notch output within a reasonable timeframe.
+          It is recommended that the VP for Consultancy must be ready to **pitch UX Society’s various services to clients**, **quote the right prices**, **negotiate reasonably** with stakeholders, and to **ensure the project team is able to deliver** a top-notch output within a reasonable timeframe.
 Ideally, they **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are